tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/anti_carjacking.md

 ## Enabling Doors & Trunk Lock at Drive off (Saab 9-3 2003-)

-If you want your car to automatically lock the doors and the trunk when you drive off, this function can be enabled with Tech 2.
+If you want your car to automatically lock the doors and the trunk when you drive off, this function can be enabled with Tech2.

 ### Requirements

 * SAAB 9-3 MY03 or newer
-* Tech 2 with CANDi module
+* Tech2 with CANDi module
 * Security Access
 * SAAB 1XX.000 PCMCIA card